eyJhb/eyjhb.github.io/_posts/2018-11-17-hackit-2018-challenge-2-linux.md

 So not being able to edit `crymore.py`, my next thought was to edit the binary file (`crymore`), but seeing as I do not have much experience dealing with binary files I would rather avoid this.
-Instead it is possible to modify the `Crypto` library to print the key, as it does not do integrity check the `Crypto` library.
+Instead it is possible to modify the `Crypto` library to print the key, as it does not do integrity check on the `Crypto` library.
 So now it was just a matter of locating the `Crypto` library.

 ```bash